johmedr/johmedr.github.io/_pages/about.md

 ## DCM Workgroup

 I chair weekly meetings that gather researchers interested in applying [Dynamic Causal Modelling](https://en.wikipedia.org/wiki/Dynamic_causal_modeling) to study complex phenomenas that arise in their fields.
-These meetings aim at providing support to researchers trying to extend DCM to their field and at identifying the need for new method development.
+The goal of these meetings is to provide support to researchers trying to extend DCM and identify the need for new method development.

 _Feel free to reach out if you are interested in attending these meetings!_